kylecorry31/kylecorry31.github.io/_projects/outer-wilds-artifact.md

 The artifact from Outer Wilds Echoes of the Eye.
 3D printed with an Arduino powered flame that can be turned on using a flashlight and turned off by blowing it out.

 **This article is a work in progress.
-I am going to add a simplier schematic for use as a static prop or night light, and generate a better schematic image.**
+I am going to add a simpler schematic for use as a static prop or night light, and generate a better schematic image.**

 Created and shared as per the [Mobius Digital Games Fan Content Policy](https://www.mobiusdigitalgames.com/fan-content-policy.html)